IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Usage.md

 ---

+## Wires Toggle

+The **Wires** section in the MCV dropdown provides a per-tab switch to disable wire coloring entirely.

+### When to Use

+- You want to inspect the graph layout without color distractions
+- You only need the Legend and Hotspots, not individual wire costs
+- Performance testing: verify that MCV has minimal overhead

+### Behavior

+- When **Wires OFF**: all wires revert to their default Unreal Engine colors; cost labels are hidden
+- When **Wires ON**: full heatmap coloring and labels are applied
+- The toggle is **per-tab** — disabling wires in one Material Editor does not affect others
+- The **default state** for new tabs is controlled by **Editor Preferences → Default State → Wires Enabled by Default**

+---

 ## Cost Labels

-When **Show Labels** is enabled, numeric cost values are printed directly on each wire.
+When **Show Labels** is enabled (in the Wires section of the dropdown), numeric cost values are printed directly on each wire.

 ### Behavior